 CASES INVOLVING ALCOHOL SERVED AT BUSINESS EVENTS

-Many businesses host dinner, cocktail parties, and other get-together's at which alcohol is served.
+Many businesses host dinners, cocktail parties, and other get-togethers at which alcohol is served.
 Some of these events are catered and some involve employees self-serving themselves alcoholic drinks.
 In either instance, if an employee over-indulges and become intoxicated, leaves the party and becomes a menace on the road causing injury, the business can often be held responsible.
-A person or corporation is putting on a business party has an obligation to reasonably monitor the consumption of alcohol at their get-together.
-Persons who show obvious signs of intoxication should not be allowed to leave and service should be terminated.
+A person or corporation putting on a business party has an obligation to reasonably monitor the consumption of alcohol at their event.
+Service should be terminated to persons who show obvious signs of intoxication.
+Such persons should be assisted in finding alternative transportation to driving home.

 NON-AUTO ALCOHOL RELATED INJURIES

 The negligent service of alcohol can come into play in a number of other contexts.
-Some example include:
+Some examples include:

-- An intoxicated person is allowed to buy a gun and then they shot someone.
+- An intoxicated person is allowed to buy a gun and then they shoots someone.

 - Someone falls and is injured after over-service

-- Alcohol is involved in off-road ATV or other types of accident.
+- Alcohol is involved in off-road ATV or other type of accident.